xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 TIPS
 ---

+1. Although this is for Debian-like distributions, RAID setup steps are generic, "distro-agnostic".

-1. /boot can not reside on LVM, but you can "mirror" manually /boot partition to the other drive for resilience
+2. /boot can not reside on LVM, but you can "mirror" manually /boot partition to the other drive for resilience

-2. dmraid is not mdadm -- dmraid is for cheap raid chip (use: apt remove dmraid -- can mess up grub2)
+3. dmraid is not mdadm -- dmraid is for cheap RAID chip (use: `apt remove dmraid` -- can mess up grub2)